buildspace/buildspace-projects/Solidity_And_Smart_Contracts/Section_1/Lesson_1_Welcome.md

 You'll be writing + deploying the smart contract and you'll also be building the website that will let people actually connect their wallets and interact with your smart contract.

 We're going to make this a little spicy as well.
-Basically, when someone waves at you there is a random chance they can win a small amount of Ethereum from your site :).
+Basically, when someone waves at you there is a random chance they can win a small amount of Ether from your site :).

 You'll be able to customize the website as much as you want.
 For example:
 - Maybe instead of a 👋 you want people to send you a 💩.